Captain Strategy Advisory GCC Strategy · Architecture · Leadership · Mandate

 Two decades of experience partnering with GCCs, shared services centres, and multinational corporations across India and globally.
 Sivaram specialises in the intersection of capability architecture, leadership conduct, and offshore-onsite trust - where strategy meets behaviour.
 His work focuses on observable, sustainable change: not theory, not one-time motivation, but shifts that global stakeholders can feel in everyday interactions.

-HMA OD Practitioner GCC Advisory Behaviour Architecture Leadership Conduct Offshore–Onsite Trust
+GCC Advisory Behaviour Architecture Leadership Conduct OD Practitioner Offshore-Onsite Trust

 If your offshore teams are technically strong but still not fully trusted by global stakeholders, that is exactly the problem we help you solve.